 Sensitive receptors are identified as areas that may be impacted negatively due to noise associated with the proposed WEF.
 Examples of receptors include, but are not limited to, schools, shopping centres, hospitals, office blocks and residential areas.
 Being such a remotely located site, dominant receptors in the area surrounding the site include small farmsteads and farmhouses.
 Impacts in the context of this report will relate to inhabitants (humans and animals1) of such farmsteads/ farmhouses.
-From a desktop assessment of the site using Google EarthTM imagery (and input from the Client), 123 farmhouse receptors have been identified within and adjacent to the site boundary (Figure 3), which are considered in this study.
+From a desktop assessment of the site using Google Earth[TM] imagery, 21 farmhouse receptors have been identified within the site boundary (Figure 3), which are considered in this study.
 As per the IFC EHS guidance for Wind Energy, receptors within 2 km of the proposed site are considered.
+It was not possible to confirm whether every one of these identified receptors is currently inhabited.
+As such, in order to represent a worst-case assessment, it was assumed that they are all inhabited.